Camille Prats: Public image and impact

 Prats is known for her wholesome image and has often been cited as a role model due to her iconic role as Princess Sarah in the box-office hit movie Sarah...
 Ang Munting Prinsesa.
-Her stellar portrayal as the kind-hearted Princess Sarah cemented her child superstar status and made the character synonymous with her.
+Her portrayal as the kind-hearted Princess Sarah cemented her child superstar status and made the character synonymous with her.

-Prats as Princess Sarah is remembered fondly by older generations.
-For many Filipinos, the movie and Prats role evoke a sense of nostalgia and childhood memories, connecting them to a specific era and story.

-Prats success and the popularity of Sarah...
+Prats' success and the popularity of Sarah...
 Ang Munting Prinsesa have influenced the development of other child actors and Filipino cinema.

+In 2015, Prats received a star on the Eastwood City Walk of Fame.

 Personal life

 Camille Prats was born on June 20, 1985, in Manila and the second child of Daniel Rafael and Alma (née Quiambao) Prats, the latter of whom is from Macabebe, Pampanga.
 She is also the niece of former actress Mia Prats and Nadia Montenegro.
-She has a sister and three brothers, one of whom is fellow actor John Prats.
+She has a sister and three brothers, one of whom is a director and former actor, John Prats.

 Prats attended OB Montessori for grade school and ABS-CBN Distance Learning Center for high school.
-She's a Marketing junior at Thames International Business School.
-In 2007, Prats decided to go to the United States to finish her studies.
+She studied Marketing at Thames International Business School.
+In 2007, Prats went to the United States to finish her studies.
 Prats studied Early Childhood Education and Montessori teaching in Los Angeles, California.

-Anthony C. Linsangan, founder of Wheels Auto Performance, a childhood and family friend of Prats, is the actual father of her baby.
-Prats confirmed her civil marriage with Linsangan on January 5, 2008, in Los Angeles, California at The Albertson Wedding Chapel.
+Prats confirmed her civil marriage with childhood friend Anthony C. Linsangan on January 5, 2008, in Los Angeles, California at The Albertson Wedding Chapel.
 On January 24, 2008, Prats gave birth to her first child.
 On March 5, 2010, Prats and Linsangan married again in a church wedding at the Sanctuario de San Antonio in Forbes Park, Makati.

-On September 23, 2011, her first husband, Anthony Linsangan, died of nasopharyngeal carcinoma at the age of 31.
+On September 23, 2011, Linsangan, died of nasopharyngeal carcinoma at the age of 31.

 On January 7, 2017, Prats married her grade school classmate, Filipino-American businessman John "VJ" Yambao at the Prats-owned Nayomi Sanctuary Resort in Batangas.
 They have two children together and are co-parenting Yambao's son from a previous relationship.

 Prats became a born-again Christian in 2013.
-Prats is a public speaker who travels all over the country to share a message about her faith in God.
+Prats is a public speaker who travels all over the Philippines, Taiwan, and Japan to share a message about her faith in God.

 Other ventures

 Endorsements

 Prats is one of the country's leading celebrity endorsers.

-PLDT Home, Unilab FortiD, CDO Holiday, Nestlé Puritan's Pride, Condura, Shinagawa, Baygon, Secosana, Physiogel, Beautederm, Universal Health Care, Lactum, KoolFever, RiteMed for Kids, Colgate, Sanosan, Joie, Plemex, Cheez Whiz, Jolly Claro Cooking Oil, Red Ribbon Bakeshop, Knorr, Goldilocks, Jetour AutoPH and Panasonic were some of the products that Prats collaborated with.
+PLDT Home, Unilab FortiD, CDO Holiday, Nestlé Puritan's Pride, Jollibee, Condura, Shinagawa, Baygon, Secosana, Physiogel, Beautederm, Universal Health Care, Lactum, KoolFever, RiteMed for Kids, Colgate, Sanosan, Joie, Plemex, Energen, Cheez Whiz, Jolly Claro Cooking Oil, Red Ribbon Bakeshop, Purefoods, Knorr, Goldilocks, Jetour AutoPH and Panasonic were some of the products that Prats collaborated with.
 Prats is the first celebrity endorser of the skin care brand, DermAid.

 Prats was a longtime image model and media spokesperson for Banco Filipino's Happy Savers Club.
 In 2002, Prats was inducted as the first National President of the Happy Savers Club with more than 90,000 members.